 While one might hear the occasional bluegrass jam session in town during the Folk Festival, the festival itself is truly about old-time music.
 The Friday and Saturday evening concerts feature old-time fiddle, clawhammer banjo, ballad singing, and both hammered dulcimer and mountain dulcimer.
 The fiddle and banjo contests are judged not only on the contestants' abilities, but also on the appropriateness of their selections for a traditional music festival.

 The "organized" music at the festival includes fiddle and banjo contests on Friday and Saturday afternoons, and concerts on Friday and Saturday evenings.
 Both of these events take place in the Glenville State College Fine Arts Auditorium.
+There is no charge for admission, but donations are gladly accepted.

 John Morris at the 2013 Festival